otto-de/edison-hal/README.md

     }
 ```

-*Write a representation class for your REST API*
+###2.
+Provide a class for the representation of your REST API

 If your representation does not need additional attributes beside of
 the properties defined in application/hal+json, you can create a